-- 39. Discussion also took place on the attitude to be observed towards countries of the third world and others which took part in undeclared war and covert aggression. - 40.
-In practice, the West was well aware of the complexity of the problem; although for instance most countries of the Alliance supported Malaysia in its dispute with Indonesia, they had not broken off relations with Indonesia and continued to give economic and technical assistance to that country.
-This might have some relevance to Vietnam and, in particular, to Cuba, where there was a difference of opinion within the Alliance on whether or not to break economic and diplomatic ties. - 41.
-Although the Group reached no very definite conclusion, there was a general feeling that more thought should be given in NATO and in the Group to this problem.
+- Discussion also took place on the attitude to be observed towards countries of the third world and others which took part in undeclared war and covert aggression. - In practice, the West was well aware of the complexity of the problem; although for instance most countries of the Alliance supported Malaysia in its dispute with Indonesia, they had not broken off relations with Indonesia and continued to give economic and technical assistance to that country.
+This might have some relevance to Vietnam and, in particular, to Cuba, where there was a difference of opinion within the Alliance on whether or not to break economic and diplomatic ties. - Although the Group reached no very definite conclusion. there was a general feeling that more thought should be given in NATO and in the Group to this problem.

-B. Acquisition by China of a Nuclear Capacity
+Acquisition by China of a Nuclear Capacity В.

-- 42. The Group had a brief exchange of views on this subject, arising out of the statement made by Mr. Secretary Rusk shortly before they met. - 43.
-The countries most closely concerned were Japan and India.
-Japan might for the first time be faced with the concrete problems of nuclear strategy and deterrence, so familiar to Europeans, and with the question of whether to opt for neutralism or still closer ties with the West. - 44.
-India, whose Prime Minister recently stated that the country was in a position to produce a nuclear device within a year, posed a very complex problem, and it was difficult to foresee her reactions. - 45.
-The Group considered that they had for the present made all the contribution they could to the discussion of the problem and decided to recommend that since it had now become a current rather than a long-term question, the subject should now be dealt with in the Political Advisers Committee or in the Council, who had already begun to discuss it.
+- The Group had a brief exchange of views on this subject, arising out of the statement made by Mr. Secretary Rusk shortly before they met. - The countries most closely concerned were Japan and India.
+Japan might for the first time be faced with the concrete problems of nuclear strategy and deterrence, so familiar to Europeans, and with the question of whether to opt for neutralism or still closer ties with the West. - India, whose Prime Minister recently stated that the country was in a position to produce a nuclear device within a year, posed a very complex problem, and it was difficult to foresee her reactions. - 45.
+The Group considered that they had for the present made all the contribution they could to the discussion of the problem and decided to recommend that since it had now become current rather than a long-term question, the subject should be dealt with in the Political Advisers Committee or in the Council who had already begun to discuss it.
+This would, howe problem and decided to recommend that since it had now become a current rather than a long-term question, the subject should now Council who had already begun to discuss it.
 This would, however, not deter the Group from reverting to the matter at later meetings should there be any marked change in the situation.